szw/vim-g/README.md

     :G hello
     :G start up

 `G` command can use a word under the cursor.
 Just move the cursor to a word and type the same command in the command line:

     :G

 Additionally, you can select words in the visual mode exactly in the same way.
 Just select words and type `:G`.
-You can also prepend your selection with more clues:
+You can also prepend your selection with more
+clues:

     :G function
     :G ruby

 There is also special command to prepend current filetype automatically named `Gf`:

     :Gf
     :Gf strpos
     :Gf function

+Moreover, you can use double quotes to perform phrase search.
+If you type text in the command line just enclose it between quotation marks.
+You may also use standalone double quote mark to indicate that everything after it should enclosed within quotation marks.
+In other words, **vim-g** will detect a standalone double quote as an opening one and close it itself.

+Examples:

+    :G "foo bar"
+    :Gf " help substitute
+    :G foo bar " something else

+What's even more interesting this feature works in the visual mode as well.
+Therefore you can perform phrase search on selected words.
+Just select words and
+type:

+    :G "
+    :G " foo bar

 Configuration
 -------------

 There are just a few global variables (options) you may set in the *.vimrc* file.

 * `g:vim_g_open_command`

   Sets the command used to open the URL.
 In case of Ubuntu this could be `"xdg-open"` and that is the default value:

         let g:vim_g_open_command = "xdg-open"